The Architecture program focuses not on design theory but, rather, on the job skills necessary to piece together a building

 of architectural history, code evaluation and other skills used daily in the occupation.

-Architecture students who graduate from our program obtain employment (often well
+Students who graduate from our Architecture program obtain employment (often well

 before graduation) in a variety of environs.
 Most find jobs in architectural and engineering